-Salt beef, like New York-style corned beef, is a Jewish deli meat made from beef briskets cured in brine.
+Salt beef, as New York-style corned beef is known in the UK, is a Jewish deli meat made from beef briskets cured in brine.
 The salt breaks down the tough brisket meat while letting its flavours emerge.
 Salt beef ought not be an exercise in aerobic mastication, as some London purveyors would have you believe, nor should it be stringy and dry.
-(The residual salt is already enough to build a two-pint thirst.)
-In a proper sandwich the meat surrenders instantly to the chew, melting in the mouth and flooding it with flavor.
+The residual salt is already enough to build a two-pint thirst.

 click here for map of top 5 salt beef sandwiches in London